(September 1, 2018 – September 1, 2020)

 NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION:

-Acceptance of the Certificate of Completion you earn in Learnix Center is at the complete discretion of the institution to which you may seek to transfer.
-If the Certificate of Completion that you earn at Learnix Center is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Learnix Center to determine if your Certificate of Completion will transfer.
+Acceptance of the Certificate of Completion you earn in the Learnix Tree Center is at the complete discretion of the institution to which you may seek to transfer.
+If the Certificate of Completion that you earn at the Learnix Tree Center is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+For this reason, you should make certain that your attendance at this institution will meet your educational goals.
+This may include contacting an institution to which you may seek to transfer after attending the Learnix Tree Center to determine if your Certificate of Completion will transfer.

 FACILITIES AND EQUIPMENT:

-Learnix Center is occupying office on the second floor of the commercial office building located at 8320 Old Courthouse, Virginia, .
+Learnix Tree Center is occupying an office on the third floor of the commercial office building located at 1934 Old Gallows Road., Ste.
+350, Vienna, VA 22182 (free parking, metro accessible).

-The Building is maintained by professional management company which assures that all the Center facilities, including heating and cooling, ventilation, lighting, classrooms, laboratories, and campus environments, are be well-maintained.
+The Building is maintained by a professional management company that assures that all the Center facilities, including heating and cooling, ventilation, lighting, classrooms, laboratories, and campus environments, are well-maintained.
 The Center has two classrooms (approximately 600 square feet each), a kitchen, a conference room, and three administrative offices.

-Learnix Center has sufficient facilities and necessary equipment to support the achievement of the educational objectives of all of the courses and educational programs in which students are enrolled.
+Learnix Tree Center has sufficient facilities and the necessary equipment to support the achievement of the educational objectives of all of the courses and educational programs in which students are enrolled.

-Learnix Center is not participating in any federal, state, nor private financial aid program.
+Learnix Tree Center is not participating in any federal, state, nor private financial aid program.

 WITHDRAWALS & REFUNDS POLICIES: